-The latest private sector credit data from the Reserve Bank (RBA) shows that the expansion of housing credit continues to slow with both owner occupier and investor credit growth tracking lower in April.
+The latest housing credit data released by the Reserve Bank showed that the expansion of housing credit continued to slow in May 2018.